EXCERPTS FROM ALL MANNER OF THINGS: perspectives for young people on Sex, Self, Relationship, & Life

 Do I overreact to things the person does, or that I think they do?

-2. Sexual energy's high is altering and addictive.
+2. As well as being a fun ride, sexual energy's high is altering and addictive.
 It makes us ungrounded, and most of us seek out or encourage the rush without knowing how to navigate it.
 It’s easy to,

 . lose our footing and forget who we are